 Relations between Timor-Leste and Germany are cordial.
 Since the UN Transitional Administration of 1999, Timor-Leste has received extensive assistance from Germany for nation-building.
 After achieving independence on 20 May 2002, Timor-Leste was recognised by Germany under international law.

 German development cooperation focuses on promoting peace and security, in particular by helping create economic prospects through training and jobs.
-Since Timor-Leste gained its independence, Germany has pledged some 67 million euros.
+Since Timor-Leste gained its independence, Germany has pledged some 67 million euro.

-Bilateral trade between Germany and Timor-Leste was very low in 2019 with a volume of 1.5 million euros.
-Timor-Leste’s exports to Germany (mainly coffee) totalled 1,185,000 euros compared to imports from Germany worth 315,000 euros.
+Bilateral trade between Germany and Timor-Leste was very low in 2019 with a volume of 1.5 million euro.
+Timor-Leste’s exports to Germany (mainly coffee) totalled 1,185,000 euro compared to imports from Germany worth 315,000 euro.

 In view of the poor training conditions for many of Timor-Leste’s journalists, Germany has since 2007 invited several of them to attend further-education seminars in Germany and Indonesia.
 Since 2002, a large number of students from Timor-Leste (who were, however, enrolled in universities in Indonesia) have been invited to study in Germany on German Academic Exchange Service (DAAD) scholarships.

 The Dili International Film Festival is being held this year with 23 European films, including a German contribution, with funding from the Embassy.